 Around those ideas write associated subjects.

-For example from WEBSITE I could note down: navigation, speed, website optimisation, writing, images, design… the list goes on.
+WEBSITE – navigation, speed, website optimisation, writing, images, design.

 Link correlating words by drawing a line between them.

 For example WEBSITE OPTIMISATION correlates with SEARCH ENGINE.